swdayu/howtos/android/auto/README.md

   > Check that the UI reflects the expected state or behavior, after these user interactions are performed.

-- to run your UI Automator test, refer to https://github.com/googlesamples/android-testing, https://developer.android.com/training/testing/index.html
+- To run your UI Automator test, refer to https://github.com/googlesamples/android-testing, https://developer.android.com/training/testing/index.html

 In your JUnit 4 test class, you can call out sections in your test code for special processing by using the following annotations: